philipturner/transimpedance-amplifier/README.md

 Anticipated problems:
 - More spare chips, so that if something breaks, I have a chance at re-soldering with one of the spare boards.
 On one of the boards, the DAC is messed up, but the ADC is not yet soldered.
 - If this 2nd line of defense fails, I might have to accept reality and order an oscilloscope to avoid wasting more time.
 But have some faith that it will work out.

+How will I protect against ESD in Phase 0.2, when all of the circuits are vibration-isolated?
+If I can only protect in Phase 0.1 and not Phase 0.2, there is no point.
+Also, connecting directly to one of the 3 prongs of a wall outlet (even if the ground prong) is dangerous.
+In addition, my circuit board is elevated above the surface it touches by the batteries.
+Very unlike photos of smartphones being repaired directly on the mat.
+This doesn't make sense, so I might defer the investigation to later.